English | Español

 Temperature Humidity Index

 Cattle aim to maintain their internal core body temperature within a narrow range.
-To regulate body temperature, they exchange heat with their environments, both gaining and losing heat.
+They exchange heat with their environments to regulate body temperature, gaining and losing heat.
 The air temperature and relative humidity surrounding the animals are important factors affecting cows’ ability to lose heat.
-A commonly used term within the dairy industry, Temperature Humidity Index (THI, below), combines both air temperature and relative humidity to approximate the level of heat stress cattle experience.
+A commonly used term within the dairy industry, Temperature Humidity Index (THI, below), combines air temperature and relative humidity to approximate the heat stress cattle experience.
 The chart is color-coded according to categories of heat stress ranging from mild (lightly shaded) to severe (darkly shaded) for lactating dairy cows.

 Important caveats to keep in mind about THI:

-- THI must be estimated using the microclimate surrounding the animals, for example in their home pen or in the parlor, not the outside weather conditions.
+- THI must be estimated using the microclimate surrounding the animals, for example, in their home pen or the parlor, not the outside weather conditions.

-- The THI cutoff of 72, and more recently 68, was based on when studies have found lactating dairy cows to show reductions in milk production.
-Keep in mind cattle of all ages can experience negative effects on animal welfare, even at lower THI values.
+- The THI cutoff of 72, and more recently 68, was based on studies showing that lactating dairy cows show reductions in milk production.
+Keep in mind that cattle of all ages can experience negative effects on animal welfare, even at lower THI values.

-Despite these limitations, the THI chart can be a useful tool to help plan activities around times when you anticipate cattle to experience heat stress.
+Despite these limitations, the THI chart can be a useful tool for planning activities when cattle are expected to experience heat stress.

 Cows’ Signs of Heat Stress

-Even when planning ahead, sometimes when cattle are handled, the level of heat stress they experience can worsen.
+Even when planning, sometimes, when cattle are handled, the level of heat stress they experience can worsen.
 This is because greater activity levels increase the production of body heat.

 Before severe panting begins, cattle will show elevated respiration (breathing) rates.
 The respiratory rate for adult cattle at rest ranges from 25 to 50 breaths per minute.
-As the breathing rate increases the cattle will begin to demonstrate an effort to breathe as they use their respiration to cool themselves.
-This effort may be seen as their rib cage rises and falls while they are standing and their body begins to rock.
-A rule of thumb to identify heat stress in lactating cows is 60 breaths per minute or 1 breath per second.
-When you notice cows breathing that quickly or even faster, this is an indication they are struggling to cope adequately with the heat, and additional cooling would be beneficial.
+As the breathing rate increases, the cattle will begin breathing as they use respiration to cool themselves.
+This effort may be seen as their rib cage rises and falls while standing, and their body begins to rock.
+The rule of thumb to identify heat stress in lactating cows is 60 breaths per minute or one breath per second.
+When you notice cows breathing that quickly or even faster, this indicates they are struggling to cope adequately with the heat, and additional cooling would be beneficial.
 By the time panting occurs, cows breathe at an average of 100 breaths per minute.

 Cooling Techniques

 When cattle breathe faster, pant, and sweat, they lose moisture.
 This needs to be replenished by increasing water intake.
-Therefore, it is critical the animals have access to a plentiful supply of clean drinking water.
+Therefore, the animals must access a plentiful supply of clean drinking water.

 Provide the following strategies when cattle begin to show signs of heat stress:

-- Ensure the animals have access to shade if they are located in direct sunlight.
+- If the animals are in direct sunlight, ensure they have access to shade.
 Otherwise, they will continue to gain heat from solar radiation, exacerbating heat stress.

 - Soak them directly with water, for example, using a hose.
 Apply approximately a gallon of water to thoroughly soak the animal to the skin, starting along their shoulders and backs, allowing some water to drip down their sides.
-This cools cows through a combination of evaporation and fluid convection (dripping water).
+This cools cows through evaporation and fluid convection (dripping water).
 You should observe a rapid reduction in respiration rate within minutes of applying the water.
-Likewise, a rectal thermometer should show a reduction in body temperature after 15 minutes.
-If needed, repeat the soaking within 15 minutes or less after the initial soaking until the signs of heat stress are reduced.
+Likewise, a rectal thermometer should show a decrease in body temperature after 15 minutes.
+Repeat the soaking within 15 minutes or less after the initial soaking until the signs of heat stress are reduced.

-- Combine the soaking with high-speed air, either by taking advantage of natural air movement from wind or by positioning the animal under a fan or in a shaded breeze.
+- Combine the soaking with high-speed air by taking advantage of natural air movement from the wind or positioning the animal under a fan or in a shaded breeze.
 This enhances the cooling effect from soaking by assisting with evaporation.
-If combining soaking with high-speed air, re-wet the animals sooner, since they will dry faster.
+If combined with soaking with high-speed air, re-wet the animals sooner since they will dry faster.

 Tasks Requiring Animal Movement